Barking dogs create more disputes between neighbours than any other issue, and they result in a large number of complaints to us every year.

 Owners of restricted dogs are obliged to comply with the same responsibilities (set out above) as owners of dangerous dogs.

-For further information regarding restricted dogs, please contact Council's Regulatory Services Team on 02 4974 2000.
+For further information regarding restricted dogs, please contact Council's Transport and Compliance Team on 02 4974 2000.